"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 - Cut out middle sections

-…you'll need to import the file into iMovie or another video editor.
-For tutorial videos or anything you plan to share externally, editing is almost always required—so the built-in tool alone won't get you to the finish line.
+…you have to import the file into iMovie or another video editor.
+For tutorial videos or anything you're going to share externally, editing is almost always required — so the built-in tool alone won't get you to the finish line.

-.mov files by default.Once you start recording meetings regularly, problems pile up:
+.mov files by default.Once you record more than occasionally, the problems pile up:

-- Your Desktop gets buried under recording files
+- Your Desktop buries itself in recording files

-- You can't tell which recording came from which meeting
+- You can't tell from filenames which recording came from which meeting

-- Sharing with teammates means uploading to Google Drive or Slack every time
+- Sharing with teammates means uploading to Google Drive or Slack every single time

 The built-in tool stops at "recording done."

-For most work meetings, you'll want to follow up with a summary or share it with people who couldn't attend.
+For most work meetings, you'll want to send a summary or share it with people who couldn't attend.
 That means:

-- Pushing the audio through a separate AI transcription tool (often with short free tiers)
+- Pushing the audio through a separate AI transcription tool (often with limited free tiers)

 - Pasting the resulting notes into Notion or your team's docs

-With those four limitations in mind, here's how to figure out which side you're on.
+With those four limits in mind, here's how to figure out which side you're on.

 These use cases barely benefit from a dedicated app: